Fundamental Limits of Distributed Linearly Separable Computation under Cyclic Assignment: Introduction

-\item $\msf=1$, $\Ksf_{\rm c}>1$.
-A distributed computing scheme was proposed in~\cite{m=1}, which is optimal under the constraint of the cyclic assignment,\footnote{ Cyclic assignment has been used in most existing works on the distributed linearly separable computation problem and its special cases, including~\cite{pmlr-v70-tandon17a, Same_problem, CCG, 2021adaptive, CCG, m=1, Short-dot}.
-There are three main advantages of cyclic assignment: (i) It can be used with a wide range of system parameters, where the only constraint is that $\Ksf$ divides $\Nsf$, and could be extended to the general case as mentioned in Footnote~\ref{foot:K divides N}.
-Deployed in the system without parameters' limitation, which means it can ensure robustness and can be efficiently designed for more application cases like multi-user and privacy; (ii) the assignment is independent of the computation task, it can be done in an offline scenario before exactly knowing the computation task; (iii) it has a simple form and is thus usually used in distributed storage systems such as~\cite{uncoded_cache}.} and is generally optimal under some system parameters. \item $\msf>1$, $\Ksf_{\rm c}>1$.
-Under the constraint of $\Nsf \geq \frac{{\msf + \usf - 1}}{\usf} + \usf\left( {{\Nsf_{\rm r}} - \msf - \usf + 1} \right)$ where $\usf = \left\lceil {\frac{{{{\Ksf_{\rm c}}\Nsf}}}{\Ksf}} \right\rceil$, a distributed computing scheme was proposed in~\cite{Same_problem} which is (order) optimal under the constraint of cyclic assignment. \end{itemize} As a summary of the existing work on the distributed linearly separable computation problem with $\msf>1$ and $\Ksf_{\rm c}>1$, apart from the above mentioned special cases the (order) optimality on the tradeoff between the computation and communication costs remains open, even under the constraint of cyclic assignment.
+\item $\Ksf_{\rm c}>1$.
+A distributed computing scheme was proposed in~\cite{m=1}, which is optimal under the constraint of the cyclic assignment, and is generally optimal under some system parameters with minimum computation cost.
+Under the constraint of $\Nsf \geq \frac{{\msf + \usf - 1}}{\usf} + \usf\left( {{\Nsf_{\rm r}} - \msf - \usf + 1} \right)$ where $\usf = \left\lceil {\frac{{{{\Ksf_{\rm c}}\Nsf}}}{\Ksf}} \right\rceil$, a distributed computing scheme was proposed in~\cite{Same_problem} which is (order) optimal under the constraint of cyclic assignment with general computation cost. \end{itemize} Apart from the above mentioned special cases, the (order) optimality on the tradeoff between the computation and communication costs remains open, even under the constraint of cyclic assignment.